 More Information About Asparagus

-Asparagus ferns are very durable and extremely drought tolerant in the garden while providing a nice airy textural contrast to the bolder elements of the garden.
+Asparagus ferns are very durable and extremely drought tolerant plants in the garden while providing a nice airy textural contrast to the bolder elements.
 Some are also salt tolerant plants and are suitable for coastal gardens.
 And some garden-worthy asparagus ferns, such as Asparagus virgatus also make great cut foliage for flower arrangers.

 How to Grow Asparagus Fern (in the garden)

-- Design Considerations / Siting: The tall Asparagus species are lianas which are a type of semi-woody vine that climb primarily by leaning on their neighbors, often clinging to them with the help of short thorns.
-For these tall Asparagus, tall neighbors or a wall make nice companions.
-Other Asparagus ferns are clump-forming plants not too dissimilar in shape from the more familiar houseplant Asparagus densiflorus.
+The tall asparagus species are lianas which are a type of semi-woody vine that climb primarily by leaning on their neighbors, often clinging to them with the help of short thorns.
+For these tall asparagus, tall neighbors or a wall make nice companions.
+Other asparagus ferns are clump-forming plants not too dissimilar in shape from the more familiar houseplant Asparagus densiflorus.

-- Water: Although quite drought tolerant, Asparagus fern foliage stays the most attractive with regular water.
+Asparagus species thrive in full sun or partial sun.
+Although quite drought tolerant, asparagus fern foliage stays the most attractive with regular water.

-- Staking: Tall asparagus ferns want to lean on something...whether it is a neighboring plant, a wall, a trellis or even the ground.
-Thus stakes or trellises with loose ties can be used to corral these plants into an attractive upright shape when other supports are lacking.
+Tall asparagus ferns want to lean on something...whether it is a neighboring plant, a wall, a trellis or even the ground.
+Thus, stakes or trellises with loose ties can be used to corral these plants into an attractive upright shape when other supports are lacking.

-- Containers?: Yes.
-Like their houseplant brethren, any of our Asparagus ferns will also make excellent container plants.
+Yes.
+Like their houseplant brethren, any of our asparagus ferns will also make excellent container plants.

-- Watch out for Thorns: No matter the size or shape, Asparagus fern stems have widely spaced, short thorns that will nip your fingers if you forget about them.
+No matter the size or shape, asparagus fern stems have widely spaced, short thorns that will nip your fingers if you forget about them.